thomasspieksma/GrAB/README.md

 We include three main folders:\
 \
 (i) Capture cross section, based on Section 3 in [1].
-Two separate codes to calculate energy lost to other bound states and unbound states.\
+Two separate codes to calculate energy losses to other bound states and unbound states.\
 \
 (ii) Ionization, based on Section 5 and 6 in [1], yet see earlier work (arXiv:2112.14777, arXiv:2206.01212).
 Two separate codes to calculate the energy losses by ionization on eccentric or inclined orbits.\
 \